-As far as theming goes, only Super Nintendo World has been officially confirmed.
-Guests will become players in this Nintendo-themed land, blurring the lines between reality and video games.
-It won't be the first Super Nintendo World — Universal Studios Japan is set to open its version this summer.
-Based off details from the land in Japan, guests will be able to wear "Power Up" wristbands to hit Question Blocks, collect coins and compete against others.
+As far as theming goes, officials have confirmed that Epic Universe will have attractions based on intellectual properties from Illumination, DreamWorks Animation and Nintendo.
+Super Nintendo World will allow guests to become players in the Nintendo-themed land, blurring the lines between reality and video games.
+It won't be the first Super Nintendo World — Universal Studios Japan opened its version in March 2021.
+Based on what we've seen in Japan, guests will be able to wear "Power Up" wristbands to hit Question Blocks, collect coins and compete against others.
 While further details have not been announced for Universal Orlando's Super Nintendo World, we suspect the land will have similar interactive elements.
 Mamma mia, we can't wait to see how this land will play out (literally)!

 Overall, Universal says Epic Universe will be its most immersive and innovative theme park.
-An opening year of 2023 was revealed by Comcast officials.
-(Now, the major project is on hold indefinitely.)
+An opening year of 2023 was revealed by Comcast officials, but with the COVID-19 delay, the park is now expected to open in 2025.
 While we dream about it in the meantime, here's a first look at the park's concept art.

 Epic Universe will be located on a 750-acre site near the Orange County Convention Center, just south of Sand Lake Road and east of Universal Boulevard.
 It's about 12 minutes away from the main Universal Orlando Resort site.

-You can see from the map that this is a big hunk of land.
+You can see from the map that this is a big hunk of land — in fact, it will become the largest Universal park in the United States.
 The new footprint will nearly double Universal's total available acreage!
 Universal says guests will be able to take Universal Orlando transportation between Universal's Epic Universe and its existing properties.

 “Our new park represents the single-largest investment Comcast NBCUniversal has made in its theme park business and in Florida overall,” said Brian L. Roberts, Chairman and Chief Executive Officer of Comcast Corporation.
 “It reflects the tremendous excitement we have for the future of our theme park business and for our entire company’s future in Florida.”

 Universal Orlando Resort is currently home to three parks — Universal Studios Florida, Universal's Islands of Adventure and Universal's Volcano Bay water theme park.
 It's also home to entertainment, shopping and dining destination Universal CityWalk as well as seven resort hotels.
-Its newest, Universal's Endless Summer Resort - Surfside Inn and Suites, is about midway between the main Universal Orlando Resort property and Universal's Epic Universe.
+Its newest, Universal's Endless Summer Resort, is about midway between the main Universal Orlando Resort property and Universal's Epic Universe.